Content Navigation

 Box 1.
 Shows the date the earliest identifiable event occurred or, at the creditor’s discretion, the date of an actual discharge that occurred before an identifiable event.
 See the code in box 6.

 Box 2.
 Shows the amount of debt either actually or deemed discharged.
-Note: If
+Note: If you don’t agree with the amount, contact your creditor.

 Box 3.
 Shows interest if included in the debt reported in box 2.
 See Pub.
-4681 to see if you must include the interest in gross income.
+4681 to

 Box 4.
 Shows a description of the debt.
 If box 7 is completed, box 4 also shows a description of the property.